Gwayaboy/PlaywrightHandsOnLab/README.md

    - Provide the feature file as reference
    - Make sure your [app is running locally](/?tab=readme-ov-file#running-the-app-locall) at [http://localhost:3000](http://localhost:3000)
    - Create a `generate_test_prompt.md` file to your solutions under `.github/prompts` and copy/paste the following instructions:
      ```
-      - You are a Playwright test generator.
-      - You are given a scenario, and your task is to generate a Playwright test.
-      - Do not generate test code based on the scenario alone.
-      - Do run steps one by one using the tools provided by Playwright.
-      - Only after all steps are completed, emit a Playwright TypeScript file.
-      - Save the generated test file in the tests directory.
-      - Execute the test file and iterate until the test passes.
     ```
-    - Add the `generate_test_prompt.md` as reference also
-    - In your GitHub copilot chat windows agent mode copy/paste this prompt:
+   - Try this prompt:

      ```
      Based on the feature file, implement the scenario using a framework that implements cucumber.
      Feel free to navigate to http://localhost:3000 and generate step definitions for searching for a movie called 'Sonic The HedheHog 3'.
 Make sure the locators match the actual UI elements.
      ```

-    This will help you generate tests that are tailored to your app's real DOM and selectors, improving test reliability.
+This will help you generate code that is tailored to your app's real DOM and selectors, improving test reliability.

 ---